 Get Trusted and Talented Help

 Numero Uno Web Solutions is a provider of search engine optimization (SEO) in Toronto, content marketing, and mobile optimization solutions for startups and small companies from all industries and fields.
-As a trusted Google partner, we stay on the pulse of industry changes and adapt our practices to produce quality SEO and mobile optimization plans to fuel the growth of businesses across communities.
-Contact us at firstname.lastname@example.org or at 905-856-2012 to learn more about marketing techniques and how we can help improve your search profile across all platforms.
+We stay on the pulse of industry changes and adapt our practices to produce quality SEO and mobile optimization plans to fuel the growth of businesses across communities.
+Contact us at firstname.lastname@example.org or at 905-669-1708 to learn more about marketing techniques and how we can help improve your search profile across all platforms.